 Welcome to our first newsletter in the Conquering the Multiple Myeloma Continuum series, which focuses on adherence to oral medications in patients with multiple myeloma (MM).
-In the first newsletter, you learned about some of the major causes of nonadherence that patients and their providers face; this second newsletter provides some strategies and solutions!
+In this first newsletter, you will learn about some of the major causes of nonadherence that patients and their providers face.

-You will also read information on how to incorporate compliance to oral therapy into the daily routine of patients with myeloma.
+You will also read information on how to incorporate compliance to oral therapy into the daily routine of patients with myeloma (see page 46).
 Cindy Chmielewski, a patient advocate and mentor, discusses challenges associated with oral oncolytics in patients with myeloma, how to overcome these barriers, and how to best support your patients.

 We know this type of information will enable you to better support your patients and treat them more effectively.
 We must make sure patients’ responsibilities to take their medications as prescribed can happen consistently, confidently, and easily.